 “Without black art critics, the Black Arts Movement might have been a moment in the wind.
 But because of critics we are able to appreciate the vitality and force of artists of the late 1960s and early 1970s.
 Journals such as Liberator, The Crusader, and Freedomways provided conversations around the art being produced.
 Because of critics, the movement traveled from New York City and New Jersey out west to Chicago and on to the Bay Area.
 Because of the word, the work of black artists around the country was able to be understood and appreciated.”

 Well, that is enough for me to value writing about the art that I surround myself with, which is most often black art, but also a mix of projects by people of various marginalized communities.
 How can I do something meaningful with this work?
 Pause.
 I take a pause, and remember I am at step one, and that first step is simply to write.
-So, I have given myself a 14 day writing challenge.
-I have viewed several galleries, museums, and shows over the last few weeks and will spend the next two weeks actually posting about them.
 Hopefully these musings will inspire you to seek out exhibits you would normally ignore, or look at art through a different lens.
 So let’s begin.

 “There is no greater agony than bearing an untold story.”
 Maya Angelou